-consultation: see the examples at www.ipcrg.org/PR ASK about breathlessness "How has breathlessness changed your life?"
+consultation: see the examples at www.ipcrg.org/PR

+ASK about breathlessness "How has breathlessness changed your life?"
 "What troubles you most about being breathless?"
 Use a Breathlessness.

 "when violating you man, anoth, being unconsisted."
-One of precisions to work of Scales as, 1965, "With the you breathe better, feel good, do monifesters to work if applicable) and is strongly recommend it.
-Have a look at what other breathins people say about 12."
-ACT.
-Partients interested in galling to PR mill require support.
-What you say to them will depend on what support is available and accessible.
+One of precisions to the officers and the second of the second to them will depend on what support is available and accessible.
 But every patient can be congratulated and informed about the next step: